MEDATTA0/Express/README.md

 # Todos apis

 ## Description
-This project is built using Express.js, a fast and minimalist web framework for Node.js.
+This to-do API project uses Express.js, a fast and minimalist web framework for Node.js.
 It is designed to handle web and mobile application backends efficiently.

 ## Features
 - Lightweight and unopinionated design